thecraftman/my_proposal/outreachy_proposal.md

 ## Goal
 Build a Collaborative translation process

 This process will handle both the projects and events documentation translation based on the applicants choice from different regions, who are interested in obtaining D&I Badging.
-This process will validate the synchronization of source text and translated content to ensure flexibility with integrated tools.
+This process will validate "the synchronization of source text and translated content to ensure" flexibility with integrated tools (https://crowdin.com/teams/engineering).

 ## Deliverables